Heavy scalar molecule $B_{c}^{+} B_{c}^{-}$

 The function $\rho (s)$ is equal to the imaginary part of $\Pi ^{\mathrm{OPE} }(p^{2})$, whereas $\Pi (M^{2})$ is evaluated directly from $\Pi ^{\mathrm{ OPE}}(p^{2})$ and does not contain terms included into $\rho (s)$.
 We do not write down explicitly $\rho (s)$ and $\Pi (M^{2})$ because they are given by lengthy formulas.

-To perform numerical computations one needs to specify parameters which enter to Eqs.\ (\ref{eq:Mass}) and (\ref{eq:Coupl}).
+To perform numerical computations, one needs to specify parameters which enter to Eqs.\ (\ref{eq:Mass}) and (\ref{eq:Coupl}).
 The masses of the quarks $m_{b}$ and\ $m_{c}$, and gluon condensate $\langle \alpha _{s}G^{2}/\pi \rangle $ are universal quantities which do not depend on a considering problem:

+In Eq.\ (\ref{eq:GluonCond})\ $m_{b}$ and $m_{c}$ are the running (scale-dependent) $b$ and $c$ quark masses $\overline{m}_{b}$ and $\overline{ m}_{c}$ in the $\overline{\mathrm{MS}}$ scheme at the scales $\mu =\overline{ m}_{b}$ and $\mu =\overline{m}_{c}$ \cite{PDG:2024}, respectively.
+Note that there are various mass definitions, i.e., schemes for the heavy quarks (see, the review "Quark Masses" in Ref. \cite{PDG:2024}).
+The masses of quarks expressed in some of such schemes can be converted to another one by means of known formulas.
+The $\overline{\mathrm{MS}}$ scheme is appropriate for our purposes, because it effectively suppresses nonperturbative effects ensuring convergence of $\mathrm{OPE}$ and improves precision of calculations.
+The gluon condensate $\langle \alpha _{s}G^{2}/\pi \rangle $ is $\mu $-scale independent parameter: Its numerical value was extracted from analysis of hadronic processes \cite{Shifman:1978bx,Shifman:1978by}.

-Contrary, parameters $M^{2}$ and $s_{0}$ depend on a task under analysis and their choice should meet requirements of the SR calculations.
+In contrast, parameters $M^{2}$ and $s_{0}$ depend on a task under analysis and their choice should meet requirements of the SR calculations.